 This course introduces students to the design and development of basic GIS applications and systems.
 Students will develop the fundamental components of a GIS solution and demonstrate their mastery of basic GIS solution development practices with the delivery of a prototype GIS.
 The course ensures that students are exposed to the most current technologies and examines emerging issues and trends in the GIS field.

-IST 372 - Advanced GIS Solution Development
+Advanced GIS Solution Development

 This course focuses on the development of advanced GIS solutions.
 Students will acquire advanced technical skills and focus on designing and developing advanced GIS solutions to meet organizational and end-user needs.
 The course concludes with the delivery of a prototype GIS-based solution that addresses a real-world problem.
 The course ensures that students are exposed to the most current technologies and examines emerging issues and trends in the field.